Focinfi/apifaker/README.md

 ----
 #### Add a directory

-`apifaker` need a directory for containing the api json files。
+`apifaker` need a directory for containing the api json files.

 #### Add api files